maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 <img src="Images/LocalMultiwayParticleSpringElectrical.png" width="766">

-If we look closely at the events near the merge points, we can see that some redundancy remains, but it is no longer due to the spacelike separated events, but rather due to the "background" expressions being rewritten during evolution.
+If we look closely at the events near the merge points, we can see that some redundancy remains.
+However, it is no longer due to the spacelike separated events, but rather due to the "background" expressions being rewritten during evolution.
 And as a result, if a particle follows another particle on the same "track", the expressions it's going through are different (even though they involve the same vertices), hence the duplication.